alfdan2000/RedShift-Immersion-Day/README.md

 );
 ```

-25. Then enter the following command to import airport data into your Redshift cluster.
+<li>Then enter the following command to import airport data into your Redshift cluster.
 Important!
-You will need to replace the IAM_ROLE with the Role ARN you have copied earlier.
+You will need to replace the IAM_ROLE with the Role ARN you have copied earlier.</li>

 ```
 COPY airports